lahiruf137/iotmiddleware/README.md

 ### Prerequisites for running
 * Hostnames should be configured on all hosts running middleware
-* All hosts must be reachable on the desired netwaork(IPv4/IPv6)
+* All hosts must be reachable on the desired netwaork (IPv4/IPv6) and multicast traffic should be allowed
 * Requires Java runtime 1.8 or later
 * TCP Ports 8080, 1099 should be open on all hosts
 * Linux hosts should be running avahi-daemon